DhairyaS450/track-ai-web/TOS.md

    Any dispute arising under these Terms shall be resolved in the courts located in Toronto, Ontario, Canada, and you consent to the personal jurisdiction of these courts.

 3. **Alternative Dispute Resolution**
    We encourage amicable resolution of any disputes.
-You may contact us at [dhairyashah2513@gmail.com](mailto:dhairyashah2513@gmail.com) to discuss any issues before initiating formal legal proceedings.
+You may contact us at [support@tidaltasks.app](mailto:support@tidaltasks.app) to discuss any issues before initiating formal legal proceedings.

 ---